PulsarHRI/pulsarhri.github.io/docs/cli.md

 ```bash
 pulsar-cli scan -p <port>
 ```
 This command scans the CAN bus for connected Pulsar devices and lists their IDs and statuses.
-Replace `<port>` with the appropriate serial port of the CAN adapter (e.g., `/dev/ttyUSB0` on Linux or `COM3` on Windows).
+Replace `<port>` with the appropriate serial port of the CAN to USB adapter (e.g., `/dev/ttyUSB0` on Linux or `COM3` on Windows).
 Use the `-h` flag to see more options